 - The new start has been trained and accredited to begin their role and.

-Once you have a list list of these objectives, content to cover and any practice / assessments that are required, start adding the time it would take to complete each one - now you have an idea of how long your onboarding could take.
+Once you have a list list of these objectives, content to cover and any practice / assessments that are required, start adding the time it would take to complete each one - now you have an idea of how long your process could take.

 What companies are succeeding at employee onboarding and how?

 For example, Carnival Corporation use their Crew Tube app to effortlessly onboard over 30k staff every year, for both new and returning staff.
-By utilising a digital solution, they can deliver a great onboarding experience that is the same for every person, every time.
+By utilising a digital solution, they can deliver a great experience that is the same for every person, every time.

 As the new start visited each person on their list, they received a token as “proof” that they had completed each stage of the task.
 It’s a fun way for learners to find their way around the office, but ideally works with smaller numbers.

 A more fast-paced version of this is to jam-pack your new start’s calendar to meet with the experts in their field, just like Jaqueline on her first day at Intel.
-This is a quick way to not only orientate the new start, but also ensure that they have met the key team memebrs they will interact with in their role.
+This is a quick way to not only orientate the new start, but also ensure that they have met the key team members they will interact with in their role.

 The key takeaway here is that onboarding does not mean sitting in a classroom for several weeks.
-Creating an effective onboarding programme that utilises eLearning can improve new hire retention their productivity by up to 82% and 70% respectively.
+Creating an effective programme that utilises eLearning can improve new hire retention their productivity by up to 82% and 70% respectively.